 This is the plan of Marian and Santiago from Halle (Saale).
-They want to travel through South America … on inline skates … in this way an unprecedented project.
+They want to travel through South America … on inline skates.
+In this way it is an unprecedented project.

 The Idea came Marian about two years ago when he found an unusual type of inline skates by coincidence.
-Unlike most inline skates, they have not four, but three roles, which are much larger.
+Unlike most inline skates, they have not 4, but 3 roles, which are much larger.
 They allow for agile driving, even at high speeds – ideal for long distances.

 Marian is deeply impressed: “Suddenly, the opportunity to link two things I love together – traveling and skating.”